Mynatt History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Mynatt research.
 Another 156 words (11 lines of text) covering the years 1191, 1201, 1510, 1600, 1043, 1401, 1534, 1455 and 1487 are included under the topic Early Mynatt History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Mignot, Minot, Miniot, Minnot, Minnitt, Minett, Minitt, Minet, Mignott, Mynett, Minette, Minnett, Minard, Minaud, Miniot, Miniott, Mynott, Mynot, Minott, Minot and many more.

 Some of the Mynatt family moved to Ireland, but this topic is not covered in this excerpt.
-Another 150 words(11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Nicholas Mignot, who arrived at the port of Philadelphia in 1816; Charles Mignot, who arrived in New York City in 1832; Henry Mignot, who was naturalized in Charles Town [Charleston], South Carolina in 1830.

 Contemporary Notables of the name Mynatt (post 1700) +